-Is your lawn looking a bit sorry for itself?
-Then let us help you nurse it back to health!
-The thick, green beauty of a lawn is marred by the presence of weeds and other lawn problems.
-The most common are listed, along with suggested solutions.
+There can be many problems plaguing a lawn, preventing it from looking its best.
+If your lawn looking a bit sorry for itself, then let us help you nurse it back to health!
+These are the most common lawn problems, along with our suggested solutions.

-A problem in the autumn which shouldn’t be ignored.
-When squashed, the casts make ideal seed beds for weed seeds.
+Worm casts is another lawn problem in the autumn that shouldn’t be ignored.
+When squashed, worm casts make ideal seed beds for weed seeds.
 When they appear, let them fully dry and then sweep them away with a stiff broom brush before mowing.

 Bald patches can be reseeded with grass seeds and grass seed patching mixes or, where dogs have caused the damage, specialist blends of tolerant grass seeds and neutralisers can be purchased.